-The database of the ‘Evaluation Through Follow-up’ program was used to track the participants through 2006-2007.
+The database of the “Evaluation Through Follow-up” program was used to track the persons through 2006-2007.
 Beginning in 1971, alcohol-related diseases and deaths were recorded.
-The codes used were those of the International Classification of Disease.

-The investigators found a significant inverse relationship between intelligence as measured at age 13 and both alcohol-related diseases and deaths.
-That is, the lower the intelligence, the greater the risk of alcohol-related diseases or death.
+The researchers found a large inverse relationship between IQ at age 13 and both alcohol-related diseases and deaths.
+That is, the lower the IQ, the greater the risk of alcohol-related diseases or death.

-The attained socio-economic status (SES) at age 32 was very important.
-It’s a major factor in explaining the relationship between intelligence and alcohol-related diseases and deaths.
+The attained social and economic status (SES) at age 32 was very important.
+It’s a major factor in explaining the link between IQ and alcohol-related diseases and deaths.
 This was true for both men and women.
-The effect of intelligence in childhood may be largely through its effect on later factors.
-These include educational attainment, occupational status, and income level.
+The effect of IQ in childhood may be largely through its effect on later factors.
+These include education, occupation, and income.

-There are various possible explanations for why lower-SES participants tended to experience more alcohol-related diseases and deaths.
+There are various possible explanations for why lower SES persons tended to have more alcohol-related diseases and deaths.
 They include different drinking patterns such as binge versus moderate drinking.
 Poor lifestyle choices, such as smoking, illicit drug use, and obesity.
 Less access to high quality health care.
 And the list goes on.

-The SES of participants at age 32 had a much stronger effect on the health outcomes than did the SES of the parents.
+The SES of persons at age 32 had a much stronger effect on health outcomes than did the SES of the parents.
 Thus, people are not fated to suffering alcohol-related disease and death because of accidents of birth.

 Sjolund, S, et al. IQ and alcohol-related morbidity and among Swedish men and women.
-The importance of socioeconomic position.
-J Epidem Comm Health, 2015, 69, 858-864.
+J Epi Comm Health, 69, 858-864.

 This site gives no advice.
 Please see a doctor for drinking and alcohol-related disease questions.